 Or say you offered a revolving credit card and decided to offer one to the general contractor.
 As long as they don’t carry a balance (i.e., as long as they pay down their card in full every month), they won’t pay any interest.
 If they do carry a balance, they’ll typically pay 12%–23% interest on it.

-A real-world example: Ramp offers a suite of financial features that gives them unique insights into the creditworthiness of their business customers.
-By providing their customers with a business charge card, Ramp turns these insights from its software product into incremental revenues in the form of interchange fees while also adding value to Ramp’s customers by helping their customers manage monthly cash flows. (article continues below)
+A real-world example: Ramp offers a suite of embedded financial products that gives them unique insights into the creditworthiness of their business customers.
+By providing their customers with business charge cards (both physical and virtual), Ramp turns these insights from its software product into incremental revenues in the form of interchange fees while also adding value to Ramp’s customers by helping their customers manage monthly cash flows. (article continues below)

 With term loans, the lender sends the borrower a lump sum which is repaid over a fixed schedule, usually with the addition of interest and/or fees.